Reviewing Aberdeen Emerging Markets Equity Income Fund Inc. (AEF)'s and The Bank of New York Mellon Corporation (NYSE:BK)'s results | New Business Observer

 |0

-Competitively The Bank of New York Mellon Corporation has a consensus target price of $48.2, with potential upside of 11.70%.
+Competitively the average target price of The Bank of New York Mellon Corporation is $47.5, which is potential 3.67% upside.

 Institutional & Insider Ownership

-The shares of both Aberdeen Emerging Markets Equity Income Fund Inc. and The Bank of New York Mellon Corporation are owned by institutional investors at 55.65% and 90.7% respectively.
-Aberdeen Emerging Markets Equity Income Fund Inc.’s share held by insiders are 0.01%.
-Comparatively, The Bank of New York Mellon Corporation has 0.2% of it’s share held by insiders.
+Roughly 55.65% of Aberdeen Emerging Markets Equity Income Fund Inc. shares are held by institutional investors while 90.7% of The Bank of New York Mellon Corporation are owned by institutional investors.
+0.01% are Aberdeen Emerging Markets Equity Income Fund Inc.’s share held by insiders.
+On the other hand, insiders held about 0.2% of The Bank of New York Mellon Corporation’s shares.

 Performance